mitre/emasser/emass_client/ruby_client/docs/ArtifactsApi.md

 [**api_systems_system_id_artifacts_get**](ArtifactsApi.md#api_systems_system_id_artifacts_get) | **GET** /api/systems/{systemId}/artifacts | Get one or many artifacts in a system
 [**delete_artifact**](ArtifactsApi.md#delete_artifact) | **DELETE** /api/systems/{systemId}/artifacts | Remove one or many artifacts in a system
 [**update_artifact_by_system_id**](ArtifactsApi.md#update_artifact_by_system_id) | **PUT** /api/systems/{systemId}/artifacts | Update one or many artifacts in a system
-[**update_artifact_by_system_id**](ArtifactsApi.md#update_artifact_by_system_id) | **PUT** /api/systems/{systemId}/artifacts | Update one or many artifacts in a system

 # **add_artifacts_by_system_id**
-> ArtifactsPutPostResponse add_artifacts_by_system_id(zippersystem_id)
+> ArtifactsPutPostResponse add_artifacts_by_system_id(is_templatetypecategoryzippersystem_id)

 Add one or many artifacts in a system

 <strong>Information</strong><br> The request body of a POST request through the Artifact Endpoint accepts a single binary file with file extension \".zip\" only.
 This accepted .zip file should contain one or more files corresponding to existing artifacts or new artifacts that will be created upon successful receipt.
 Filename uniqueness throughout eMASS will be enforced by the API.<br><br> Upon successful receipt of a file, if a file within the .zip is matched via filename to an artifact existing within the application, the file associated with the artifact will be updated.
 If no artifact is matched via filename to the application, a new artifact will be created with the following default values.
-Any values not specified below will be blank. <ul>   <li>isTemplate: false</li>   <li>type: other</li>   <li>category: evidence</li> </ul> To update values other than the file itself, please submit a PUT request.<br> -----------------------------------------------------------------------------------------------<br> <strong>Zip file information</strong><br> Upload a zip file contain one or more files corresponding to existing artifacts or new artifacts that will be created upon successful receipt.<br><br> <strong>Business Rules</strong><br> Artifact cannot be saved if the file does not have the following file extensions:      .docx,.doc,.txt,.rtf,.xfdl,.xml,.mht,.mh,tml,.html,.htm,.pdf,.mdb,.accdb,.ppt,     .pptx,.xls,.xlsx,.csv,.log,.jpeg,.jpg,.tiff,.bmp,.tif,.png,.gif,.zip,.rar,.msg,     .vsd,.vsw,.vdx,.z{#},.ckl,.avi,.vsdx  Artifact version cannot be saved if an Artifact with the same file name already exist in the system.
+Any values not specified below will be blank. <ul>   <li>isTemplate: false</li>   <li>type: other</li>   <li>category: evidence</li> </ul> To update values other than the file itself, please submit a PUT request.<br>  <strong>Zip file information</strong><br> Upload a zip file contain one or more files corresponding to existing artifacts or new artifacts that will be created upon successful receipt.<br><br> <strong>Business Rules</strong><br> Artifact cannot be saved if the file does not have the following file extensions:      .docx,.doc,.txt,.rtf,.xfdl,.xml,.mht,.mh,tml,.html,.htm,.pdf,.mdb,.accdb,.ppt,     .pptx,.xls,.xlsx,.csv,.log,.jpeg,.jpg,.tiff,.bmp,.tif,.png,.gif,.zip,.rar,.msg,     .vsd,.vsw,.vdx,.z{#},.ckl,.avi,.vsdx  Artifact version cannot be saved if an Artifact with the same file name already exist in the system.
 Artifact cannot be saved if the file size exceeds 30MB.

 ### Example
 ```ruby